MistaSee/ChatGP-TA/README.md

 ChatGP-TA is a plugin for GPT-4 and requires GPT-4 to run properly.
 It is recommended to get **ChatGPT Plus** to run ChatGP-TA.
 This will greatly decrease the chance of running out of tokens during use.

+It is recommended to use WebPilot, Wolfram and a good PDF add-on when launching your instance.

+You can copy and paste the prompt into an instance of GPT-4, or click [this link](https://chat.openai.com/share/58c833d9-7c86-4234-b1fd-11c4df53a241) and click **Continue this conversation**.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guide](CONTRIBUTING.md) to get started.